daemonraco/toobasic/docs/facilities.md

 ### Cron shell tool
-If you want create a tool that can be called on a _cron_ execution, just change the type, something like this:
+If you want create a tool that can be called on a _cron_ execution, just change the type.
+Something like this:
 ```plain
 $ php shell.php sys shell create manage_users --type cron --module my_module --master-param dead-users --param id:M
 ```